beeware/Python-Windows-template/README.rst

 visible console on an iPhone.

 To do something interesting, you'll need to work with the native Windows system libraries to draw widgets and respond to screen taps.
-The `Rubicon`_ Objective C bridging library can be used to enable an easy interface with the Windows system libraries.
-You could also use the `toga`_ library to provides a cross-platform widget toolkit that supports Windows.
+One option is the `toga`_ library, which is a cross-platform widget toolkit that supports Windows.

 If you have any external library dependencies (like ``toga``, or anything other third-party library), you should install the library code into the